3/28/2024

 Daniel Carlson

-Hi guys, thanks for taking my questions.
-RJ, you've talked about comparing X-Pro to the anti-amyloid trials at six months.
-We know those trials are much larger in size than your X-Pro trial.
-What gives you confidence that you'll be successful in comparing your trial of theirs at six months?
+Hi, guys.
+Thanks for taking my questions.
+RJ, you've talked about comparing Expro to the anti-amyloid trials at six months.
+We know those trials are much larger in size than your Expro trial.
+What gives you confidence that you'll be successful in comparing them comparing your trial to theirs at six months?

 speaker

 Great question, Dan, and pretty easy to answer.
 This is where the enrichment criteria come in.
-You know we've been touting the fact that we only enroll patients with neuroinflammation and we define that by one of three blood tests or a TMAPOE4-5.
-By doing a trial that matches the patient's disease, neuroinflammation with a mechanism of action and a drug that treats neuroinflammation, you actually make the trial work at six months better than the anti-amyloid trials.
+You know we've been touting the fact that we only enroll patients with neuroinflammation, and we define that by one of three blood tests or being ApoE4 positive.
+By doing a trial that matches the patient's disease, neuroinflammation with a mechanism of action, a drug that treats neuroinflammation, you actually make the trial work at six months better than the anti-amyloid trials.
 That is, to put it in decent terms, the statistical power increases because the variance decreases.
 So because there's less noise, the data we get is cleaner.
-So whereas they need, it turns out if you look at the results they got, they would have needed about 700 patients per total, so 350 per arm, to actually have a positive trial at six months, but we only need 200.
+So whereas they need It turns out if you look at the results they got, they would have needed about 700 patients per total, so 350 per arm, to actually have a positive trial at six months, but we only need 200.
 So it's all related to the enrichment criteria.
-We've always called it a little bit of our secret sauce and this is a good example of why it's the secret sauce.
-Gotcha,
+We've always called it a little bit of our secret sauce, and this is a good example of why it's the secret sauce.

 speaker